 This GCSE course is compulsory for all students to take from Year 9 and involves two exams at the end of Year 10.
 There is no coursework component.

 AQA specification A is followed and involves two components:

-- Component 1: The study of religions: Beliefs, teachings and practices in Christianity and Islam. - Component 2: Thematic studies: This involves evaluating the following ethical issues; Relationships and families, Religion and life, Crime and Punishment and Human Rights.
+Component 1: The study of religions: Beliefs, teachings and practices in ethical issues; Relationships and families, Religion and life,

+Christianity and Islam.